Court battles could see energy users lose 25% of price cuts

 The Australian Energy Regulator has warned that consumers could lose as much as 25% in energy price cuts if energy networks win a series of court cases instituted against the regulator.

 The regulator said this protection was now in danger of being lost because network companies in NSW and other states have taken the issue to court in a bid to ramp up prices.
-In its report, the AER said: “Lower network charges have helped cushion the effect of rising wholesale prices on customer energy bills, but uncertainty remains due to appeals on AER decisions by the energy businesses to the Australian Competition Tribunal and the recent decisions of the Federal Court on some of these appeals.”
+In its report, the AER said: “Lower network charges have helped cushion the effect of rising wholesale prices on customer energy bills, but uncertainty remains due to appeals on AER decisions by energy businesses to the Australian Competition Tribunal and the recent decisions of the Federal Court on some of these appeals.”

 The price cuts forced on Jemena, the NSW gas distributor, would have reduced gas bills for consumers by 25 per cent between 2015 and 2020.
-Large electricity networks in NSW and Queensland such as Ausgrid and Energex had been forced to make similar cuts.
+Large electricity networks in NSW and Queensland such as Ausgrid and Energex have been forced to make similar cuts.

 The AER said this had balanced the dramatic rises in the wholesale price of electricity and gas caused by the decommissioning of coal-fired power stations and shortages of gas.